Free SEO tools

 These three tools each foreground a different slice of that rule surface — but the underlying per-template aggregation runs in every one.

-The pseolint v0.6 engine ships 32 rules across spam, content, aeo, links, schema, tech, data, and cannibalization categories.
+The pseolint v0.7.4 engine ships 47rules across spam, content, aeo, links, schema, tech, data, and cannibalization categories.
 Each rule's findings aggregate per template — you get one verdict per template cluster, not a flat per-URL list.
 The spam rules map directly to documented SpamBrain signals — thin content, doorway patterns, near-duplicate clusters, boilerplate ratio, template diversity, scaled-content density, and link-spam detectors.
 The aeo rules cover answer-engine readiness for AI Overviews, Perplexity, and ChatGPT search.

 The whole engine is MIT-licensed on GitHub, so anything you run in the browser here you can also run locally against pre-deploy builds, in CI, or via the Model Context Protocol server.
 The JSON report contains every finding, every rule reference, and a deterministic severity score between 0 and 100.